FAQ

 Use the account deletion flow in the app when available, or contact support if the account has active trading wallets, pending orders, keys, or operational state that must be handled first.
 Do not try to delete or repair wallet/key state through raw database edits.

-What are channel policies?
+What are Signal Sources?

 No. They are separate systems.